 One of the best ways to find out how much your vintage Kodak is worth is to check recently sold listings.
 Here are few vintage Kodaks and their sales prices:

-- A vintage 1940s-eras Kodak Retina II 35mm camera with some missing leatherette sold for about $240.
+- A vintage Kodak Retina II 35mm camera with leather case sold for about $220.

-- A very clean and stylish Art Deco Kodak Brownie in fully functional condition sold for about $215.
+- A very clean and stylish Art Deco Kodak Beau Brownie in turquoise and in working condition sold for about $750.

-- An untested Kodak Brownie Hawkeye in rough condition sold for only about $3.
+- An untested Kodak Brownie Hawkeye in questionable working condition sold for only about $5.